awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 * **-\-add-reverse-edges**: boolean value to decide whether to add reverse edges for the given graph.
 Adding this argument sets it to true; otherwise, it defaults to false.
 It is **strongly** suggested to include this argument for graph construction, as some nodes in the original data may not have in-degrees, and thus cannot update their presentations by aggregating messages from their neighbors.
 Adding this arugment helps prevent this issue.
 * **-\-output-format**: the format of constructed graph, options are ``DGL``,  ``DistDGL``.
 Default is ``DistDGL``.
 It also accepts multiple graph formats at the same time separated by an space, for example ``--output-format "DGL DistDGL"``.
 The output format is explained in the :ref:`Output <gcon-output-format>` section above.
 * **-\-num-parts**: an integer value that specifies the number of graph partitions to produce.
 This is only valid if the output format is ``DistDGL``.
+* **-\-part-method**: the partition method to use during partitioning.
+We support 'metis' or 'random'.
 * **-\-skip-nonexist-edges**: boolean value to decide whether skip edges whose endpoint nodes don't exist.
 Default is true.
 * **-\-ext-mem-workspace**: the directory where the tool can store intermediate data during graph construction.
 Suggest to use high-speed SSD as the external memory workspace.
 * **-\-ext-mem-feat-size**: the minimal number of feature dimensions that features can be stored in external memory.
 Default is 64.